mendix/cf-mendix-buildpack/README.md

 After configuring an admin password, proceed with [connecting a database](#connect-a-database).

 ## Infrastructure Configuration
 Mendix applications can use a variety of databases and external file stores to run.
+The buildpack can configure the Mendix Runtime to use these databases and file stores.

+**Note: support for file stores and databases in the buildpack is ultimately dependent on Mendix Runtime support.
+The buildpack only plays a role in configuring them in the Mendix Runtime.**
 ### Connect a Database

-To deploy an app, you need to connect a PostgreSQL, MySQL or any other Mendix supported database instance which allows at least 5 connections to the database.
+To deploy an app, you need to connect a PostgreSQL, MySQL or any other [Mendix Runtime supported database](https://docs.mendix.com/refguide/data-storage/) instance which allows at least 5 connections to the database.
 Find out which services are available in your Cloud Foundry foundation with the `marketplace` command.

 ```shell
 cf marketplace
 ```

-In our trial we found the service `elephantsql` which offered the free `turtle` plan.
+Example: a Cloud Foundry Marketplace offers the `elephantsql` service, which offers the free `turtle` plan.
 All you need to do is give it a name and bind it to your application.

 ```shell
 cf create-service elephantsql turtle <SERVICE_NAME>
 cf bind-service <YOUR_APP> <SERVICE_NAME>
 ```

 Note that not all databases are automatically picked up by the buildpack.
-If `cf push` returns an error like `Could not parse database credentials` , you need to set the `DATABASE_URL` variable manually or set database [Mendix custom runtime variables](https://docs.mendix.com/refguide/custom-settings) to configure a database.
+If `cf push` returns an error like `Could not parse database credentials` , you need to set the `DATABASE_URL` variable manually or [set](#custom-runtime-settings) database [Mendix custom runtime variables](https://docs.mendix.com/refguide/custom-settings) to configure a database.
 Note these variables need to be prefixed with `MXRUNTIME_` , as per example:

 ```shell
 cf set-env <YOUR_APP> MXRUNTIME_DatabaseType PostgreSQL